tock/tock/doc/reference/trd-appid.md

 ===============================

-To support credentials in Tock binaries, the Tock Binary Format has a `TbfHeaderV2Credentials` header.
-This header is variable length and has two fields:
+To support credentials in Tock binaries, the Tock Binary Format has a `TbfHeaderV2Credentials` TLV.
+This TLV is variable length and has two fields:

 ```rust